CodeProSpecialist/Python-VS-C-Plus-Plus-Speed-Comparison/README.md

 Print the total time taken in seconds to finish counting to ten million.

-My computer took 25 seconds for C++ and 41.51 seconds for Python3.
+My computer took 25 seconds for C++ and 41.51 seconds for Python3 without pycuda.

 Pycuda for Python3 should be much faster than C++.